CakeWP/block-options/readme.txt

 1. WordPress Gutenberg Editor Block Options

 == Changelog ==

+= 1.1.1 =
+* Upgrade API and fix issues with Gutenberg 3.1

 = 1.1 =
 * Fix issues with other Gutenberg plugins, options not saving